Tillerson faces many unfilled top spots at State Department

 By his own admission, Tillerson has a lot of "open slots."

 With the retirement last week of acting Under Secretary of State for Public Diplomacy and Public Affairs Bruce Wharton, five of the six under secretary of state positions are vacant.
-The one post that is filled is Ambassador Tom Shannon, a holdover from the Obama administration who stayed on as under secretary of political affairs.
+The one post that is filled is that of under secretary for political affairs, which was given to Ambassador Tom Shannon, a holdover from the Obama administration who stayed on in the position.

 Twenty-two of 24 assistant secretary positions also are either vacant or filled by those in an "acting" capacity.
 The other two are also holdovers from the Obama administration.